boyan01/lychee_player/README.md

 flutter run -d windows
 ```

-2. open `example/build/windows/media_player_example.sln` by visual studio 2019
+2. open `example/build/windows/lychee_player_example.sln` by visual studio 2019
-3. mark `media_player_example` as run program. (which ALL_BUILD is default selected, but we can not run it).
+3. mark `lychee_player_example` as run program. (which ALL_BUILD is default selected, but we can not run it).
 4. click run with local debug. then waiting for crash.

 ##### Linux